Hearty and Filling And Perfect For Lent And Meatless Mondays

 Five Great Reasons Why You Should Eat Minestrone

-- Soup takes longer to eat than some foods which makes you slow down long enough that you don’t overeat the way we do when we wolf down something fast.
+- Soup takes longer to eat than some foods and makes you slow down long enough that you don’t overeat like we can do when we wolf down our food quickly.
 What’s more, eating slowly gives us an opportunity to linger and have a real conversation at the table!
 That’s very healthy!

-- It’s packed with all kinds of vegetables and beans that are loaded with antioxidants and provide great nutrition.
-The more colorful the better, and you can add any kind of seasonal vegetables like kale, swiss chard, broccoli, parsnips, eggplant, peppers, potatoes, and more.
+- It’s packed with vegetables and beans, loaded with antioxidants, and provides great nutrition.
+The more colorful, the better, and you can add any seasonal vegetables like kale, swiss chard, broccoli, parsnips, eggplant, peppers, potatoes, and more.

-- Potassium and magnesium present in a vegetable-rich soup like this helps the body release excess fluid that cause fluid retention and swelling.
+- Potassium and magnesium present in a vegetable-rich soup like this help the body release excess fluid that causes fluid retention and swelling.

 Here’s How You Make A Delightful Pot Of Minestrone Soup

-Let that simmer a while and give all the ingredients a chance to know each other better.
-Add the pasta and the zucchini ten or fifteen minutes before you serve it, and toss in the spinach with 5 minutes to go.
+Let that simmer for a while and give all the ingredients a chance to know each other better.
+Add the pasta and the zucchini ten or fifteen minutes before serving it, and toss the spinach with 5 minutes to go.
 It takes no time to cook the spinach.

-Minestrone can sit on the stove longer, of course, but if you are trying to get it on the table, this is all the time you need.
-Toss a handful of shredded or shaved parmesan on top if you like and serve it up with plenty of crusty bread, and maybe a big green salad for a wonderful meal that’s perfect for cold days.
+Minestrone can sit on the stove longer, but if you are trying to get it on the table, this is all the time you need.
+Toss a handful of shredded or shaved parmesan on top if you like!
+Serve it with plenty of crusty bread and maybe a big green salad for a wonderful meal perfect for cold days.

 Here’s a ridiculously easy bread you can make to go with it; start it the night before and bake it the day you make the soup.
-It looks like it came from a fancy bakery, but it takes absolutely no bread-making skills to make!
+It looks like it came from a fancy bakery, but it takes no bread-making skills!
 Bellisimo!!